Moraine Assembly: Fuyao Glass

 In 2014, GM Moraine Assembly was purchased from IRG by China-based Fuyao Glass Industry Group Co.
 Ltd. Fuyao manufactures automotive glass for GM and other automakers.
 Operations at the Fuyao plant began in late 2015.
 Fuyao Glass America's first customer was Hyundai Motor Company; additional clients added since startup include GM, Volkswagen, Fiat Chrysler, BMW, Honda, and US replacement-glass chain Safelite.
 The Fuyao plant employs over 2,000 workers.
 Carillon Historical Park in Dayton displays the final SUV made at Moraine Assembly next to the first windshield made by Fuyao Glass America.

 By the end of 2016 the plant brought an estimated $280 million to the Ohio economy.
 Fuyao has invested $1 billion in its U.S. subsidiary, with long-term plans to grow to 5,000 employees in the United States.

+On March 22, 2026, firefighters responded to a reported fire at Fuyao Glass America in Moraine, with local media reporting smoke and flames visible from the building.